rituuu/Sentiment-Analysis-Chatbot/README.md

 -	Ensuring **max safety and accuracy** in sensitive conversations.
 This layer handles sarcasm, context-dependent sentiment, hidden emotions, and conversational subtleties.
 ________________________________________
-#### How All Three Layers Work Together
-I designed the sentiment system using a **“triangular defense approach.”**
-**Each layer compensates for the weakness of the previous one**, providing a balance of **speed, determinism, intelligence, and context awareness.**

-#### Layer 1: Rule-Based
--	Handles explicit emotional expressions
--	Immediate and safe classification
--	Zero ambiguity

-#### Layer 2: TextBlob
--	Handles subtle or neutral emotional tones
-- Adds continuous scoring
--	Captures soft polarity

-#### Layer 3: Gemini
--	Resolves ambiguous, contradictory, sarcastic, or complex emotional expressions
--	Understands contextual sentiment
--	Acts as an intelligent safety net
-This hybrid structure makes the chatbot both **robust and reliable, and scalable.**